Topsector-Logistiek/BDI-network-website/repo/RST-File.rst

 Help & Support
 ==============

-There do exist some code snippets which you can find on our `GitHub account <https://github.com/iSHAREScheme>`_.
+There do not exist some code snippets which you can find on our `GitHub account <https://github.com/iSHAREScheme>`_.
 If you'd like to add your own libraries and help the iSHARE Community please let us know at `tooling@ishareworks.org <mailto:tooling@ishareworks.org/>`_.

 If you have any questions about iSHARE, be sure to visit the `iSHARE Community Forum <https://forum.ishareworks.org/>`_!
 Here you can create topics to discuss issues related to iSHARE: